awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 If you registered a \.co\.uk, \.me\.uk, or \.org\.uk domain on or before October 28, 2013, you have priority for registering the corresponding \.uk domain until June 10, 2019\.
 You cannot register a \.uk domain \(such as example\.uk\) for which someone else has already registered a \.co\.uk, \.me\.uk, or \.org\.uk domain \(such as example\.co\.uk\) until the priority period has expired\.
 If different registrants have registered the same name with \.co\.uk, \.me\.uk, and \.org\.uk TLDs \(such as example\.co\.uk, example\.me\.uk, and example\.org\.uk\), priority for registering the \.uk domain name is in the following order:
 + The registrant of the \.co\.uk domain
 + The registrant of the \.org\.uk domain
 + The registrant of the \.me\.uk domain
 If you registered a \.co\.uk domain between October 29, 2013 and June 10, 2014, you have priority for registering the corresponding \.uk domain until June 10, 2019 unless someone else registered the corresponding \.org\.uk or \.me\.uk domain on or before October 28, 2013\.
 For more information, see [\.uk Rights FAQs](https://www.theukdomain.uk/advice/do-i-have-uk-rights/uk-rights-faqs/)\.
 If you want the \.uk domain for a \.co\.uk, \.me\.uk, or \.org\.uk that you already own, use the Route 53 console or API, the AWS CLI, or the SDKs to register the \.uk domain as you would any other domain\.
 If someone else has a higher priority on an existing \.co\.uk, \.me\.uk, or \.org\.uk domain, we'll notify you by email\.
 The email will contain the following text:
 `ErrorState at registrar: 2201 : Authorization error (V334 Your request for domain 'domain name' has failed because the 'account name' for the registrant does not fully match any registrant which has rights for this domain)`
 **Privacy protection**
-Supported, but the registry for \.co\.uk, \.me\.uk, and \.org\.uk domains requires that you agree to a privacy protection agreement\.
-To enable privacy protection for one or more \.co\.uk, \.me\.uk, or \.org\.uk domains, perform the following steps:
+Supported, but the registry for \.co\.uk, \.me\.uk, \.org\.uk, and \.uk domains requires that you agree to a privacy protection agreement\.
+To enable privacy protection for one or more \.co\.uk, \.me\.uk, \.org\.uk, or \.uk domains, perform the following steps:

 1. Download and review the document [SPECIAL CONDITIONS FOR THE \.UK ccTLD – ANNEX : WHOIS PRIVACY SERVICE](https://d3i8amvg2lfxz7.cloudfront.net/0118727488_1500313663_whois_privacy_uk_1.0.pdf)\.

 1. If you agree with the terms in the document, open a case with customer support and request that they enable privacy protection for your domains\.
 When you open the case, specify the domain names in the **Description** field\.
 For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.
+**Domain locking to prevent unauthorized transfers**
+Not supported\.
+We recommend that you prevent unauthorized transfers by restricting access to the [RetrieveDomainAuthCode](https://docs.aws.amazon.com/Route53/latest/APIReference/API_domains_RetrieveDomainAuthCode.html) API action\. \(When you restrict access to this Route 53 API, you also restrict who can generate an authorization code using the Route 53 console, AWS SDKs, and other programmatic methods\.\) For more information, see [Authentication and Access Control for Amazon Route 53](auth-and-access-control.md)\.
 **Internationalized domain names**
 Not supported\.
 **Authorization code required for transfer to Route 53**